toji/webgpu-gltf-case-study/index.md

 }
 ```

+As you can see in the code above, we need to be able to account for materials which don't have a particular texture.
+Bind Groups don't allow us to pass `null` for a texture or sampler entry, so the best course of action is usually to come up with an appropriate default texture and use that instead.

 The `opaqueWhiteTexture` used as the default for the base color texture here should be as simple as possible: a single white pixel.
-It should created outside this method and shared between all materials that need it.
+To reduce overhead we'll create it outside this method and share it between all materials that need it.
 The method for creating such a texture is pretty simple:

 ```js
 function createSolidColorTexture(r, g, b, a) {